abdallah-odeh/flutter_file_downloader/README.md

 ## Features:

 - Ability to change file name once downloaded
+- Ability to create sub directories to download your file(s) in
 - Ability to start a bulk download
 - Ability to pass headers with each download task
 - Ability to manage download notifications (all/progress only/off)